ddinu/observable/docs/sphinx/developers.rst

  - Everything must be documented.
  - Everything must be tested.
  - Try to match the code style in the file that you're editing.
  - Keep files under a couple hundred lines.
-Definetly keep them under 500 lines (comments, includes and all).
+Definitely keep them under 500 lines (comments, includes and all).
  - Limit yourself to 80 characters per line.